open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 At times you may be at risk of losing control of your car; when being attacked, pushing your speed, or colliding with the terrain.
 When asked to perform a control check you make a Skill Roll: if you pass the Skill Roll nothing happens, if you fail the Skill Roll then the following happens:

-- Take d6 hits, making Defence Rolls as normal for these.
+- Take d6 hits as though hit with a Damage 3 weapon, making Defence Rolls as normal.
 You take d6 hits regardless of how many cars or pieces of terrain you are in contact with.
 When required by a rule to roll multiple control checks the damage is added together before rolling Defence.
 - If a control check causes your car to lose any hit points your activation immediately ends and your opponent may either rotate your car up to 45 degrees or move you 1 inch in any direction.
 If this move brings you into contact with terrain or any cars not originally hit this will trigger additional control checks.

 ### Terrain